Statutory guidance

 Guidance on the regulations as they apply to craft being supplied in or into Great Britain.

-This guidance has not yet been amended to reflect the announcements on 1 August 2023 and 24 January 2024 that the Government intends to introduce legislation to extend recognition of certain goods that meet EU requirements (including the CE marking), indefinitely, beyond 2024 for many products.
-When that legislation is passed, certain goods that meet EU requirements will be able to be placed on the GB market.
+This guidance has been amended to reflect the announcements on 1 August 2023 and 24 January 2024 that the Government is extending recognition of certain goods that meet EU requirements (including the CE marking), indefinitely, beyond 2024 for many products.
+The Product Safety and Metrology etc. (Amendment) Regulations 2024 give effect to this and came into force on 1 October 2024.

-January 2024
+December 2024

 1. Introduction

-Read guidance on the regulations in Northern Ireland
+Read guidance on the regulations in Northern Ireland (“NI”).

-This Guide is designed to help you understand The Recreational Craft Regulations 2017, as they apply in Great Britain (referred to in this document as “The 2017 Regulations”).
+This Guide is designed to help you understand The Recreational Craft Regulations 2017, as they apply in GB (referred to in this document as “The 2017 Regulations”).
 The 2017 Regulations set out the requirements that must be met before products can be placed on the GB market.
 The purpose of the legislation is to ensure safe products are placed on the GB market by requiring manufacturers to show how their products meet the ‘essential requirements’.

 This guidance is relevant to manufacturers, importers (including private importers) and distributors of recreational craft, personal watercraft and certain engines and other specified components.
 It will also be of interest to consumers and approved bodies.
 This guidance also sets out the enforcement regime.